alexanderkiel/lens-warehouse/README.md

     DB_URI=datomic:free://localhost:4334/lens-warehouse

 now you can start a REPL with `lein repl`.
-After it is up, go into the user namespace which is located in under `dev`.
+After it is up, go into the user namespace which is located under `dev`.
 There is a comment block "Init Development".
 Just invoke the functions:

     (startup)